 This body of information will form an 'evidence bank' that you can use for any future CV or application.
 You can also complete a skills audit to help you add to your evidence bank.

 Target your CV to the organisation or sector

-Then target your CV.
-Refer to the job description and person specification of the role you're applying for to see what the employer requires and pick out the most important and relevant evidence.
+Refer to the job description or person specification of the role you're applying for to see what the employer requires, and consider how you can draw upon your skills and experience to evidence that you meet these requirements.
 Some employers electronically scan CVs and applications to check for keywords, so you should use terminology that's relevant to the vacancy.
 A well-organised evidence bank will help you find any relevant evidence.